semihM/project_smok/README.md

 ```
 ---
 #### **out**
 - Compiles given string and prints the output.
 Output only visible to caller.
-Works same as **script** command
+Works same as **script** command and is as dangerous.

    Minimim User Level | **PS_USER_SCRIPTER**
    ------------- | -------------